WebDevStudios/nextjs-wordpress-starter/README.md

 The backend is a vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com), with the following plugins installed:

-1. `Advanced Custom Fields Pro`: At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
+`Advanced Custom Fields Pro` - At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).

-2. `reSmush.it Image Optimizer`: Keeps image sizes small by optimizing them on upload.
+`reSmush.it Image Optimizer` - Keeps image sizes small by optimizing them on upload.

-3. `WDS SSO`: Used as our internal single-sign on service.
+`WDS SSO` - Used as our internal single-sign on service.

-4. `WP GraphQL, WP GraphiQL, and WP GraphQL JWT Authentication`: GraphQL is installed on the WordPress backend and the endpoint is: `https://nextjs.wpengine.com/graphql`
+ `WP GraphQL` - GraphQL is installed on the WordPress backend and the endpoint is: `https://nextjs.wpengine.com/graphql`

-You can use GrapiQL to build queries in the [WordPress Dashboard](https://nextjs.wpengine.com/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php).
+`WP GraphiQL` - You can use WP GraphiQL to build queries in the [WordPress Dashboard](https://nextjs.wpengine.com/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php).
 Those queries can be copied and pasted right into the frontend.
-You can view the current list of GraphQL queries in [/lib/api.js](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/main/lib/api.js) JWT Authentication allows the frontend to talk to the backend.
+You can view the current list of GraphQL queries in [/lib/api.js](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/main/lib/api.js)

+ `WP GraphQL JWT`: JWT Authentication allows the frontend to talk to the backend via environment variable `.env.local`

-5. `WP Migrate DB Pro`: Used for moving database and files between environments.
+`WP Migrate DB Pro`: Used for moving database and files between environments.

-6. `There is no frontend for WordPress`: But it is running [wd_s](https://github.com/WebDevStudios/wd_s). wd_s houses `/acf-json` and other functions for building ACF Blocks. *If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.*
+`There is no frontend for WordPress`: But it is running [wd_s](https://github.com/WebDevStudios/wd_s). wd_s houses `/acf-json` and other functions for building ACF Blocks. *If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.*

 ---